chef/chef-web-docs/README.md

 After making your changes but before submitting a PR, run the shell command `make master` to check for errors and build a local version of the doc set in HTML for testing.
-The docs build in a minute or two.
-To view the local version you built, open the file `build/index.html` in your browser.

 Before running `make master` for the first time, you'll need to install Sphinx, the documentation generator, possibly using `sudo`:

 ```bash